 1. Trim the Fat Quarters

 For each napkin, trim one fat quarter (18″ x 22″) into an 18″ x 18″ square to make a 17″ square napkin.

 For this demo, we’re going to use a 4″ fabric square to show you how to sew one mitered corner, instead of the 18″ x 18″ square you’ll use for your napkins (but the method is exactly the same!)

-I’m going to use a 4″ fabric square to show you how to sew one mitered corner.
-Apply this technique to all four corners of your dinner napkin to make a set of fun and functional mitered corner napkins!
-Measure and mark a line 1/2″ from the border.
+Measure and mark a line ½” from the border.
 Measure and mark a second line 1″ from the border.
-I used a ballpoint pen for visibility, but you might want to use a pencil or fabric marking pen.
+We used a ballpoint pen for visibility, but you might want to use a pencil or fabric marking pen.

-Fold and press the fabric along the 1/2″ line so it touches the 1″ line.
-Unfold.
-Trim off the corner as pictured.
-(Trim off the whole box in the upper corner and dissect the two adjacent boxes with your rotary cutter.)
+Fold and press the fabric along the ½” line so it touches the 1″ line.
+Unfold and trim off the corner as pictured — trim off the whole box in the upper corner and dissect the two adjacent boxes with your rotary cutter.

 Fold the corner you just trimmed so that the fabric points align with the 1″ pen marking.

 Open up the fold and draw a line along the diagonal fold.
 The line should not touch the edges of the napkin, but just stay inside the center portion (like the dotted line pictured).

 5. Right Sides Together